-"Network" began in 1978 in Fort Worth, Texas by 3 local women to meet the need for support for working women.
-They wanted to create a group with:
+"Network" began in 1978 in Fort Worth, Texas by 3 local women to meet the need for support to working women.
+They created a group with:

-"Network" continues to this day as a place for women to come in a pleasant, supportive, gathering where they can share ideas, skills and experiences in a non-judgmental, accepting environment.
+Network For Enterprising Women is a place for women to participate in a pleasant, supportive, gathering where they can share ideas, skills and experiences.

 Network for Enterprising Women is a group of professional women who share interests in women related issues.

-Membership is open to women who wish to share ideas, skills & experience in a non-judgmental, accepting environment.
-The group functions as an informal information network & a source of support providing personal & professional growth opportunities.
+Membership is open to women who wish to share ideas, skills & experience.
+Our group functions as an information network and a source of support providing professional growth opportunities.

 In October, 1978 three women, Peg Knapp, Chris Miller and Pat Mohler decided they wanted to meet regularly with other professional women.
 They invited others and began meeting each Friday for breakfast.
 Over the first six weeks, those attending further defined what it was they wanted and set out to make it happen.